Phoenix Bus Accident Attorney

 We cannot overstate the skill and training required to drive a bus.
 Many veteran bus drivers do their jobs safely, getting their passengers to and from their destination.

-However, bus driver negligence – or other mishaps – can cause accidents and severe injuries to passengers and other drivers.
-If you suffered an injury because of a bus driver’s careless or reckless acts, you may seek financial compensation for your injuries, though you have a challenging road ahead.
+However, bus driver negligence or other mishaps can cause accidents and severe injuries to passengers and other drivers.
+If you suffered an injury because of a bus driver's careless or reckless acts, you may seek financial compensation.
+The road ahead can be complex, but you do not have to navigate it alone.

-Bus accident victims in Phoenix want the attorneys of Gallagher & Kennedy on their side.
-Our legal team takes on complicated and high-value bus crash cases.
-Our Phoenix bus accident lawyers have helped settle mass claims against bus manufacturers, obtaining over $60 million for injured or wrongful death victims in three separate bus crashes.
+Bus accident victims in Phoenix trust the attorneys at Gallagher & Kennedy to handle complicated, high-value bus crash cases.
+Our Phoenix bus accident lawyers have helped settle mass claims against bus manufacturers.
+We have recovered over $60 million for injured victims and their families across three separate bus crashes.

-We know how to fight complex bus crash claims, and our Phoenix bus accident attorneys are ready to assess and protect your rights.
+We know how to fight complex bus crash claims.
+Our Phoenix bus accident attorneys are ready to assess and protect your rights.

 Common Causes of Phoenix Bus Accidents